-Wilson Teaching Staff
+Wilson Elementary School Teaching Staff

-From: Ms. Darcy Pollak, Principal Date: TDB Re: Students having committed specified crime The student na amed below has been arrested of a penal code violation.
-Welfare and I nstitutions Code 827 requires teachers to be informed when a student has engaged in al conduct.
+From Joan Schumann, Principal Date: TDB Re: Students having committed specified crime The student na amed below has been arrested for a penal code violation.
+Welfare and Incertain crimin nstitutions Code 827 requires teachers to be informed when a student has engaged in al conduct.
 FURTHER DISSEMIN NOTE: SUCH INFORMATION IS CONFIDENTIAL AND CANNOT BE FURTHER DISSEMINATED BY THE TEACHER OR OTHERS.
 UNLAWFUL DISSEMINATION OF THIS INFORMATION IS PUNISHABLE BY A SIGNIFICANT FINE.
 PLEASE D ESTROY THIS NOTE IMMEDIATELY AFTER READING. was found to have committed the following criminal activity: If you have any questions, please see me.
-Darcy Pollak, Principal
+Joan Schumar nn, Principal